Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Algorithm

 As our method checks every possible pair, we can schedule their execution in batches whose size depends on the available memory.
 To ensure that we have enough memory, we measure the size in bytes of the different data structures.
 Namely, let \begin{itemize} \item $\S_P$ the size of the input parameters for the narrow phase (56 bytes); \item $\S_Q$ the size of the narrow phase queries (24 doubles per query); \item $\S_I$ the size of the narrow phase interval (252 bytes); \item $\S_i$ the size of two integers used to store a colliding pair (8 bytes). \end{itemize}

 We assume we can fit all boxes $b_i$ and the scene in CPU memory.
 Our batching strategy requires storing all boxes (but not collision pairs) on the GPU: this is not an issue in our experiments as we can fit 97,612,893 boxes on \SI{4}{\giga\byte} of memory, an unlikely scenario even for large scenes.
 In case the scene is larger, our code falls back to a CPU implementation.
-Once we construct the boxes, we estimate the available memory $\M$ using a cuda function.
-To ensure that we can run our algorithm safely, we construct the output queue $C$ containing the colliding pairs of maximum size $\S_C = (\M - \S_P)/ (\S_Q + 3\S_i)$.
+Once we construct the boxes, we estimate the available memory $\M$ using a CUDA function.
+To ensure that we can run our algorithm safely, we construct the output queue $C$ containing the colliding pairs of maximum size $\S_C = (\M - \S_P)/ (\S_Q + \S_i)$.
 To compute the maximum size $\S_C$, we subtract the necessary memory for storing parameters $\S_P$; then we divide by the memory necessary to run every query in the narrow phase.
-Every query requires $\S_i$ bytes to store the results of the broad phase (vertex-face and edge-edge mixed), $2\S_i$ bytes to conservatively separate the output of the broad phase into the two primitive pair, and $\S_Q$ bytes to store the input query for the narrow phase.
+Every query requires $\S_i$ bytes to store the results of the broad phase and $\S_Q$ bytes to store the input query for the narrow phase.
 This ensures that if the broad phase appends at most $\S_C$ results, we can \emph{always} run the narrow phase (even if the queue $Q$ might overflow).

 While running our broad phase, we append the colliding pair to the $C$ only if it does not overflow (in this case, we can run the whole algorithm without batching).
 If it does, we stop the broad phase and divide the input boxes into two batches and restart the algorithm until all batches can append all pairs to $C$.